Liver Transplant (Deceased Donor)

 DESCRIPTION OF PROCEDURE:

 Patient supine; bilateral subcostal incision with midline extension.
 Hepatic ligaments divided; liver mobilized; portal vein, hepatic artery, and IVC controlled.
-[PIGGYBACK: IVC preserved; hepatic veins clamped; liver removed; cavo-cavostomy with donor SHV and recipient hepatic vein confluence using 3-0 Prolene.]
+[PIGGYBACK (Tzakis): IVC preserved; hepatic veins clamped; liver removed; donor SHIVC anastomosed end-to-side to recipient hepatic vein confluence cuff with 3-0 Prolene; donor IHVC oversewn.]
+[OR MODIFIED PIGGYBACK (Belghiti): side-to-side cavocavostomy between donor and recipient IVC with 3-0 Prolene; donor IHVC oversewn.]
 [CONVENTIONAL: Supra/infrahepatic IVC clamped and divided; liver removed; IVC reconstruction with 3-0 Prolene.]
-Portal vein anastomosis end-to-end with 5-0 Prolene; portal reperfusion performed.
+Portal vein anastomosis end-to-end with 6-0 Prolene (growth factor); portal reperfusion performed.
 Hepatic artery anastomosis end-to-end [/ via iliac conduit] with 6-0 Prolene; full reperfusion confirmed.
 [Duct-to-duct biliary anastomosis with 5-0 PDS / Roux-en-Y hepaticojejunostomy.]
 Hemostasis confirmed.
 [JP drains placed.]
 Fascia and skin closed.
 Patient tolerated the procedure well.

 ESTIMATED BLOOD LOSS: *** mL